-Oral Semaglutide reduces cardiac events in high-risk diabetics reveal results of PIONEER 6 trial.
+Semaglutide reduces cardiac events in high risk diabetics: PIONEER 6 trial

 According to results of the PIONEER 6 trial announced at the symposium at the American Diabetes Association oral semaglutide is safe for patients with type 2 diabetes (T2D) at high cardiovascular (CV) risk.
 Oral semaglutide reduced cardiovascular death and all-cause mortality by nearly 50 percent, based on median follow up of 15.9 months.